apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 (e.g., `time > now() - '1 minute'`) needs [`Statistics`] (or
 [`ColumnIndex`]) only for the predicate column and the [`ColumnChunk`] for the 10 columns.
-Parsing (allocating and copying) statistics for the remaining 999 columns that are not used is unnecessary.
+Parsing (allocating and copying) statistics for the remaining 999 columns that are not used by the predicate is unnecessary.
 As discussed above, given the variable encoding used for the metadata, all the metadata bytes must still be fetched and scanned; however, since CPUs are quite fast at scanning data, skipping parsing of unneeded fields can speed up overall metadata performance significantly.